Astrothelium vulcanum

 Astrothelium vulcanum is a species of corticolous (bark-dwelling) lichen in the family Trypetheliaceae.
 Found in Guyana, it was formally described as a new species in 2016 by André Aptroot.
 The type specimen was collected from the Kuyuwini Landing (Rupununi) at an elevation of 200 m; here, in a savannah forest, it was found growing on the smooth bark of trees.
 The lichen has a smooth, somewhat shiny thallus surrounded by a thin black prothallus, and covering areas up to 25 cm in diameter.
-Its ascospores are spindle-shaped (fusiform) with rounded edges, with three septa and dimensions of 20–25 by 6.5–7.5 µm.
+Its ascospores are spindle-shaped (fusiform) with rounded edges, with three septa and dimensions of 20–25 by 6.5–7.5 μm.
 Astrothelium vulcanum contains lichexanthone, a lichen product that causes the thallus to fluoresce when lit with a long-wavelength UV light.

+Astrothelium infravulcanum, found in Brazil and described as a new species in 2022, was named for its similar appearance to A. vulcanum, but is distinguished by its smaller ascospores, which measure 14–17 by 5–6 μm.